kwonus/Quelle-Obsolete/Clarity-Syntax.md

 **Directives** are composed by verbs and are used to construct statements for the Clarity Command Interpreter.
 Each directive has specialized syntax tailored to the imperative verb used in the statement.
 The directive limits the type of segments that may follow.
 Most directives permit only a single segment type.
-FILE and SEARCH directives also allow SCOPE segments.
+DISPLAY and SEARCH directives also allow SCOPE segments.
 There are five types of directives.
 These correspond exactly to five verb classes.
 While there are nine verbs, there are only five verb-classes.
 The verb-classes correspond exactly to one of the five directive types.

 **Segments:** the verb is followed by one or more segments.
 Each segment has a type, and the type of the segment must be compatible with the directive.
 As there are five types of directives, it not a coincidence that there are five types of segments.
 It is noteworthy that the syntax of a STATUS segment is identical to the syntax of a RESET segment, but we still consider the segment types to be distinct.